| |

 Watch this quick video by BytesizeScience on YouTube for a summary of how fake tans work.

-Are There DHA Free Fake Tans?
+Are There DHA-Free Fake Tans?

-DHA-free fake tanning products contain erythrulose, which is essentially the same thing as DHA.
 Erythrulose is found naturally in red raspberries and is very similar in composition to DHA.
-Applied on its own, erythrulose does take longer to produce a darker tan, and this tan does fade quicker.
+Applied on its own, erythrulose does take longer to produce a darker tan, and this tan does fade quickly.

 My absolute favorite DHA-free body bronzer is this one by the Isle of Paradise.

 This ingredient also causes a tan that is more red than brown.
-However, when combined with DHA, the tan created lasts longer, fades more evenly and gives a better tone.
+However, when combined with DHA, the tan created lasts longer, fades more evenly, and gives a better tone.

 Erythrulose also causes an increase in the production of free radicals, much like DHA, so they aren’t that much safer.